News Blog

 Iran Refused to Participate in the Meeting

 The 15 nations that met in Doha, Qatar, hoped to reach an agreement that would create a better balance between the supply and demand of oil, with the goal being higher and more stable prices.
 In the days leading up to the meeting, it became clear that the existing proposal had to be changed due to the fact that Iran refused to participate in the meeting.
 Iran also made it clear that it would not freeze its production even if the other member nations of OPEC decided to freeze theirs.
-The sanctions towards Iran have just recently been terminated and they obviously want to push Iran oil out on the market.
+The sanctions towards Iran have just recently been terminated, and they want to push Iranian oil out on the market.

 Saudi Arabia might crank up the Oil Production